 After the partnership was dissolved, the name Coppes, Zook & Mutschler Co. was changed to Coppes Bros. & Zook Co. ( February 25, 1914 ) to honor their beloved brother in law Daniel Zook.
 Also, about 1914 the company “made the decision to specialize solely in kitchen cabinets”.
 “Their new product line was called the Napanee Dutch Kitchenets.
 Nappanee was spelled with one “p” because at the time the proper name of the city could not be used in a trademarked name, so the brothers purposely misspelled Nappanee so they could include it in their name.”

-After the 1913 split with the Mutschler Bros. the Coppes Bros. & Zook Co.still had control of the sawmill and Factory “B’ where chamber suits, sideboards and chiffoniers had been made, also factory “C” where kitchen cabinets were made.
-The Mutschler Brothers controlled Factory “A” where the line of tables were produced in the original buildings of the Nappanee Furniture Company.
+After the 1913 split with the Mutschler Bros. the Coppes Bros. & Zook Co.still had control of the sawmill and Factory “B’ where chamber suits, sideboards, and chiffoniers had been made, also factory “C” where kitchen cabinets were made.
+The Mutschler Brothers controlled Factory “A” where the line of tables was produced in the original buildings of the Nappanee Furniture Company.

 The following kitchen cabinet competitors are listed in the book Indiana Cabinets by L-W Books